KEAM Entrance Examination 2025

 - The candidate must be a citizen of India to be eligible.

-- Persons of Indian Origin (PIO) / Overseas Citizen of India (OCI) will be treated at par with Indian citizens for the purpose of admission.
+- Persons of Indian Origin (PIO)/ Overseas Citizen of India (OCI) will be treated on par with Indian citizens for the purpose of admission.

 - PIO/OCI candidates will not be eligible for any kind of reservation.

-- Candidates will be categorised as Keralite, Non-Keralite Category I (NK I) and Non-Keralite Category II (NK II).
+- Candidates will be categorized as Keralite, Non-Keralite Category I (NK I), and Non-Keralite Category II (NK II).

 Keralite

-- Candidates who are of Kerala origin will be categorised as Keralite.
-To prove that a candidate is an Indian Citizen of Kerala origin, he/she has to produce a certificate showing that the candidate or his/her father or mother was born in Kerala.
+- Candidates of Kerala origin will be categorized as Keralite.
+To prove Kerala origin, a candidate must provide a certificate showing that either the candidate, their father, or mother was born in Kerala.

-- Candidates whose parents are All India Service (AIS) officers (Non-Keralites) allotted to the Kerala cadre also fall in this category.
-However, they will not be eligible for Communal / Special / Persons with Disabilities reservation or any fee concession.
+- Candidates whose parents are All India Service (AIS) officers (Non-Keralites) allotted to the Kerala cadre also fall under this category.
+However, they will not be eligible for Communal/Special/Persons with Disabilities reservation or any fee concession.

 Non-Keralite Category I (NK I)

-NK I candidates will be considered against State Merit seats but will not be eligible for Communal/ Special/ Persons with Disabilities reservation or any fee concession.
+NK I candidates will be considered for State Merit seats but will not be eligible for Communal/Special/Persons with Disabilities reservation or any fee concession.

-A candidate who is not of Kerala origin but fulfils any one of the following conditions will be categorised as a Non-Keralite Category I:
+A candidate who is not of Kerala origin but fulfills any one of the following conditions will be categorized as a Non-Keralite Category I:

-- Studied 10+2 in Kerala and whose parents are Non-Keralites serving/ served Government of Kerala for a minimum period of two years.
+- Studied 10+2 in Kerala, and whose parents are Non-Keralites serving/served in the Government of Kerala for a minimum period of two years.

-- Has been a resident of Kerala State for a period of five years within the period of 12 years of study.
+- Has been a resident of Kerala State for a period of 5 years within the 12 years of study.

 - Studied in Kerala from Class VIII to XII.